aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

 1. Go to the Lambda ARN printed as part of the CDK output.
 Do a Test invocation of the Lambda from the console.
 1. Create a new test event, accepting the default Event JSON.
 Choose **Invoke**.

-This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue.
+1. This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue.
 The consumer Lambda function on each queue will process the message.
+For each of the Lambda's you can check the CloudWatch logs to see the message received and confirm it matches one of email|sftp|3papi.